-The notes will bear interest from , 2014 at the annual rates set forth on the cover page of this prospectus supplement, payable semi-annually in arrears on and of each year (each an "interest payment date") to noteholders in whose name the notes are registered at the close of business on or (whether or not a business day) preceding the applicable interest payment date.
+The 2045 notes will bear interest from November 17, 2014 at the annual rate set forth on the cover page of this prospectus supplement, payable semiannually in arrears on May 15 and November 15 of each year (each a "2045 notes interest payment date" and together with each 2024 notes interest payment date, an "interest payment date" to noteholders in whose name the notes are registered at the close of business on May 1 or November 1 (whether or not a business day) preceding the applicable 2045 notes interest payment date.

 If an interest payment date or a redemption date occurs on a date that is not a business day, payment will be made on the next business day and no additional interest will accrue.
-Interest payments will commence on , 2014.
-Under the indenture, a business day is any day, other than Saturday or Sunday, that is not a day on which banking institutions in The City of New York are authorized by law, regulation or executive order to remain closed.
+The next 2024 notes interest payment date is April 1, 2015, and the first 2045 notes interest payment date is May 15, 2015.
+Under the indentures, a business day is any day, other than Saturday or Sunday, that is not a day on which banking institutions in The City of New York are authorized by law, regulation or executive order to remain closed.

-Interest on the notes will be computed on the basis of a 360-day year comprised of twelve 30-day months.
+Interest on the notes of either series will be computed on the basis of a 360-day year comprised of twelve 30-day months.